parisba/SAConEU19/SAConBerlin2019_presentation.md

 # Participant professions

-^ We asked participants what they did.
+^ MARS: We asked participants what they did.
 At the point we did some analysis to prepare for giving our preliminary findings in this talk, our breakdown was as follows.

 ---